 Having a multilingual WordPress website which is optimized for SEO can really help boost your traffic.
 It naturally expands your site’s audience by showing up in search results for multiple languages, some of which have much less competition than English-language results.

 There are a number of ways to create a multilingual site, and you can even integrate Google Translate into your site if you really want – it’s the worst way to translate your site, so please DON’T do this.
 While Google provides a plethora of outstanding products, Google Translate leaves a lot to be desired.

-Machine translations will NEVER be as good as those done by humans, period.
+Machine translations will simply NEVER be as good as those done by humans.
 Computers do a pretty good job with simple terms and sentences, but fail big-time when it comes to interpreting everything accurately.